brgillis/SHE_Validation/doc/PSF_Model_Validation.md

 Requirements Chain:

 ## Validation Test: T-SHE-000001-PSF-res-star-pos
-Estimate PSF model residuals at star positions and compare with suitable expected distribution (eg chi^2) with eg KL test (ANT: should this be KS-test?)
+Estimate PSF model residuals at star positions and compare with suitable expected distribution (e.g. chi^2) with e.g. KL test (ANT: should this be KS-test?)

 This test is defined in the WL Validation doc in VAL-WL-SHE-0010.

 ## Rational:
-To verify that the object PSF model model residuals are consistent with noise, i.e., that there are no remaining systematics in the PSF model.
+To verify that the object PSF model residuals are consistent with noise, i.e., that there are no remaining systematics in the PSF model.

 ## Test Cases:
 ### TC-SHE-100001-PSF-res-star-pos-tot